 ugen3.2: <HUAWEI Mobile Huawei Technologies> at usbus3, cfg=0 md=HOST spd=HIGH (480Mbps) pwr=ON (500mA)

 [2.2.3-RELEASE][email@example.com]/tmp: cat 3gstats.opt3

-#3 Updated by Phillip Davis over 1 year ago
+#3 Updated by Phillip Davis about 5 years ago

 The simstate and service fields in your output are the field offsets used by the code, so that is a good start.
 But the values are the 2 "0" on the end of the comma-separated list.
 "0" is supposed to mean "Invalid SIM/locked" and "No Service" respectively, so the widget is displaying correctly based on the data in 3gstats.opt3

 I have a ZTE 3G device, so I cannot play for you.

 Maybe there is someone else with a Huawei 3G device that can also look in 3gstats.* and see what they get in those last 2 fields and give some clues?

 #4 Updated by Jo S about 5 years ago

 There is 3gstats.php which is retrieving datas from the Huawei monitoring device: https://github.com/pfsense/pfsense/blob/master/usr/local/bin/3gstats.php

 Per default, simstate/service is 0 in the $record array, until the monitoring device send ^SIMST or ^SRVST to populate datas.